EFT Asymptotics: the Growth of Operator Degeneracy: Introduction

 In line with our above goal of analytic exploration, we also explore subtleties that arise in evaluating the saddle points when projecting onto a singlet sector---phase transition-like behaviour is observed in Hilbert series, e.g. in taking the limit where the number of fermions goes to zero.

+The analytic techniques and results developed here could further have application to the study of large particle number and high temperature limits of gases of non-interacting particles, {\it e.g.} in determining level densities~\cite{2007PhRvL..98g0404C}, and multiplicity distributions in models of hadrons in very high-energy particle collisions~\cite{Feynman:1969ej,Mueller:1971ez}.

 As a way of defining the techniques we use to mine asymptotics and introducing Hilbert series themselves, consider a quantum field theory with a discrete spectrum $\{\Delta_n\}$ and corresponding degeneracies $\{a_{n}\}$, which means that there are $a_n$ number of operators with scaling dimension $\Delta_n$.
-The Plethystic Exponential (PE) is defined as the sum, \be PE(q)= \sum_n a_{n} \, q^{\Delta_n} \,. \ee We will work with the variables $q=e^{-\beta}$.
+The Plethystic Exponential (PE) is defined as the sum, \be PE(q)= \sum_n a_{n} \, q^{\Delta_n} \,. \ee The $PE(q)$ can also be though of as generating function of number of operators.
+We will work with the variables $q=e^{-\beta}$.
 To estimate the growth of the degeneracies, we write

 where

 Thus formally we have

 Our objective is to estimate asymptotic growth of $a_n$ for large $n$ (or equivalently $\rho(\Delta)$ for large $\Delta$).
 The idea is that the asymptotic growth of $a_n$ is encoded in the behaviour of PE in the $q\to 1$ limit\footnote{The intuition behind this is that $q\to 1$ limit, $PE(q)$ diverges.
 Formally $PE(q=1)=\sum_{n} a_n$ diverges too.
 Thus the $PE(q\to1)$ encodes the growth of $\sum_{n=1}^{N} a_n$ as $N\to\infty$ , hence the growth of $a_n$ as $n\to\infty$.}\cite{CARDY1991403}.
 In particular, we have \cite{CARDY1986186,CARDY1991403}